binyoon99/chatGPT3.5-fortuneTelling-AI/README.md

 ## Frontend Architecture

 Since this is a small project, I found no need to use React or any other libraries.
 I used plain HTML, CSS and Javascript to program the index.html.
 Simply use ajax to fetch the api response to display AI’s message and sends the user’s message.
-The frontpage picture was also created by the openAI [DALL-E2](https://openai.com/product/dall-e-2) .
+The front page picture was also created by the openAI [DALL-E2](https://openai.com/product/dall-e-2) .

 ## **Backend Architecture**